 - Wine-Carrying Ceremony (Igba Nkwu Nwanyi) – This is the traditional wedding reception party.

-In order to help our grooms get a good idea of what is involved when marrying an Igbo lady, we wrote a detailed post explaining the procedure for each of the above Igbo traditional wedding stages, with the procedures involved.
+In order to help our grooms get a good idea of what is involved when marrying an Igbo lady, we wrote a detailed post explaining the processes involved during each of the above Igbo traditional wedding stages, with the procedures involved.

 This post that you’re reading is part 1 of the series explaining the Igbo marriage stages, traditions, and customs.
 We’ve written detailed, easy to understand articles to help you understand how to go about marrying an Igbo woman.
-Click a link below to start reading:
+Click a link below to get familiar with the process before your big day:

 - Part 2 – the process, Igbo traditions and customs for marriage introduction and seeking of family consent